-The aim of this paper is to introduce the students to the concept and use of social action as a method of social work practice.
-It also seeks to develop a critical understanding of changing sociopolitical reality by analysing various social movements and their implications.
+The outcome of this paper is to have the students instilled the concept and use of social action as a method of social work practice.
+Another outcome of the course is the development of critical understanding of changing socio-political reality by analysing various social movements and their implications.

+Unit no. Unit title Contents Credit point

+I Social Action Concept and scope of social action Social action as a method of social work 1

+Strategies and models of social action

+Social action and social change

+Approaches Ideology and social action

+II of Social Action 'Conscientization' and social action 1

+Radical social work

+Radical community organization

+Social Meaning and definition of social advocacy

+III Advocacy and Social Social advocacy as a tool of social change 1

+Activism Civil society and non-government organizations

+Social activism

-Unit no. Unit title Contents Credit point I Social Action Concept and scope of social action Social action as a method of social work Strategies and models of social action Social action and social change 1 II Approaches and Models of Social Action Ideology and social action Radical social work 'Conscientization' and social action Saul Alinsky and radical community organization 1 III Social Advocacy and Social Activism Meaning and definition of social advocacy Social advocacy as a tool of social change Role of civil society and non-government organizations Social activism and public interest litigation 1 IV Social Movements Social movements: Concept, scope and definition Theories and typology of social movements Changing nature of social movements New Social Movements 1 V Social Movements in India and Beyond Peasants, tribal and gender-right movements Anti-caste movements: B R Ambedkar Anti-colonization movements: Mahatma Gandhi, Frantz Fanon Movements against racial discrimination: Martin Luthar King Jr, Malcolm X 1 VI Social Social movements under capitalism 1
+IV Social Movements Social movements: Concept, scope and definition Theories and typology of social movements Changing nature of social movements New Social Movements 1 V Social Movements across the World Peasants, tribal and gender-right movements Anti-caste movements: Anti-colonization movements: Movements against racial discrimination 1 VI Social Movements at Present Times Capitalism and social movements Climate change and social movements Social movements and technology Future of social movements 1